Screening The Best Solana RPC Providers In 2025

 6. Syndica

 Syndica targets enterprise clients with institutional-grade security and comprehensive compliance features.
 Their infrastructure includes SOC2 compliance, audit logging, and security controls meeting enterprise requirements.
 Dedicated environments provide complete isolation with custom configurations and enhanced monitoring.
 Plans start around $199/month, and you can also demand a custom plan.
 Advanced features include IP whitelisting, custom authentication, and enterprise identity integration.
-For applications handling institutional capital or operating in regulated environments, Syndica’s enterprise-focused Solana RPC API provides compliance value that budget providers can’t match.
+For applications handling institutional capital or operating in regulated environments, Syndica’s enterprise-focused Solana RPC Endpoint provides compliance value that budget providers can’t match.

 7. dRPC